 This ball has a two-piece construction consisting of:

-- a Energetic Gradient Growth Core that transitions from a soft inner core to a firmer outer edge.
+- a Energetic Gradient Growth Core (FastLayer Core) that transitions from a soft inner core to a firmer outer edge.
 This core feels feels soft but produces fast ball speeds with a high launch.

-- a thin ionomer cover that increases spin around the greens
+- a thin ionomer cover that increases spin with wedges and provides a softer feel on short game shots.

 The Soft Feel Lady features Srixon’s proprietary 338 Speed Dimple pattern.
 This pattern works to reduce drag, increase launch, and help the ball go farther and straighter with a more penetrating flight.